gregfelice/emacs-dx/emacs-dx.md

 **Our solution**
 - Addresses common challenges developers experience when trying to get up to speed in Emacs
 - Reduces friction on finding, trying, using, and managing Emacs based tools
+- Provides constructs that enable management of groups of pacakges that must interoperate harmoniously to be effective
 - Focuses on better tooling for in-demand roles like react development, AI & data science development or full-stack combinations of both
 - Offers clear comments and guidance on **what** certain elisp configurations do, and **why** a certain pacakge or standard was chosen over another
 - Ensures the effort to configure Emacs does not outweigh the benefits of using it